adamjasionowicz/Flourish/README.md

 # Getting Started with Flourish

+The following key needs to be added to 'Manage user secrets' is visual studio: ConnectionStrings:AppConfig

 To get started, you need to get a copy locally.
 You have two options: fork or clone.

 You should **fork this repository** only if you plan on submitting a pull request.
 Or if you'd like to keep a copy of a snapshot of the repository in your own GitHub account.